DavidSiretMarques/CodeWars-Katas/README.md

 Join [CodeWars](https://www.codewars.com/r/hbGshA) and follow [me](https://www.codewars.com/users/Thor-Pedo)!

-##### Important! : These solutions for education purpose only.
+### Important! : These solutions for education purpose only.
 Don't directly use them on Codewars katas.
 Create your own solutions to learn more.

+The tests are done by me, they can (but may not) be the same tests as the ones in codewars (meaning if you're using my tests as a means to see if your code would pass, it might not pass because of that)

 ---